 Upload speed depends on video file size and bandwidth.
 For live streaming, the video file size depends on the quality of the content.
 We recommend an upload speed of 3 Mbps for a 480p video (minimum 600Kbps).
 If you desire a more refined quality video, you would require more upload speed like 6 Mbps for 720p (minimum 1.75 Mbps).
 Also, make sure you test the upload speed first- there are plenty of ways to test your download and upload speeds online.
 One of the most popular ones is speedtest.net.

 Choose a Reliable Live Server for Streaming your Live Event

 Millennials are always on the move and they expect instant and uninterrupted access to streaming services that provide broadcast-quality video on the device of their choice- smartphones, laptops, or tablets.
 As a live broadcaster, you have to choose a live streaming server that is reliable, scalable, and secure.
 A live streaming server should deliver a flawless performance as anything less than perfect is likely to have a long-lasting impact on your viewers’ video-watching experience.

-Interested in checking out Muvi Live Server?
+Interested in checking out Muvi Live?
 Try our 14-Day Free Trial!